Anon-Planet/thgtoa/docs/guide/index.md

 - **Qubes OS:** Consider using <https://github.com/QubesOS/qubes-app-linux-pdf-converter> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/QubesOS/qubes-app-linux-pdf-converter)</sup> which will convert your PDF into a flattened image file.
 This should theoretically remove any malicious code in it.
 Note that this will also render the PDF formatting useless (such as links, headings, bookmarks, and references).

-- **(Deprecated) Linux/Qubes OS** (or possibly macOS through Homebrew or Windows through Cygwin): Consider not using <https://github.com/firstlook../media/pdf-redact-tools> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/firstlook../media/pdf-redact-tools)</sup> which will also turn your PDF into a flattened image file.
-Again, this should theoretically remove any malicious code in it.
-Again, this will also render the PDF formatting useless (such as links, headings, bookmarks, and references). **Note that this tool is deprecated and relies on a library called "ImageMagick" which is known for several security issues**[^498]**.
+- **(Deprecated) Linux/Qubes OS** (or possibly macOS through Homebrew or Windows through Cygwin): This should *theoretically* remove any malicious code in it, but will also render the PDF formatting useless (such as links, headings, bookmarks, and references).
+Something similar to how rasterizing this website into a PDF works when swtiching to dark-mode. **Note that this tool is deprecated and relies on a library called "ImageMagick" which is known for several security issues**[^498]**.
 You should not use this tool even if it is recommended in some other guides.**

-- **Windows/Linux/Qubes/OS/macOS:** Consider using <https://github.com/firstlook../media/dangerzone> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/firstlook../media/dangerzone)</sup> which was inspired by Qubes PDF Converted above and does the same but is well maintained and works on all OSes.
-This tool also works with Images, ODF files, and Office files (Warning: On Windows, this tool requires Docker-Desktop installed and this might (will) interfere with Virtualbox and other Virtualization software because it requires enabling Hyper-V. VirtualBox and Hyper-V do not play nice together[^499].
-Consider installing this within a Linux VM for convenience instead of a Windows OS).

 #### Other types of files

 Here are some various resources for this purpose where you will find what tool to use for what type:

-- **For Documents/Pictures:** Consider using <https://github.com/firstlook../media/dangerzone> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/firstlook../media/dangerzone)</sup> which was inspired by Qubes PDF Converted above and does the same but is well maintained and works on all OSes.
-This tool also works with Images, ODF files, and Office files (Warning: On Windows, this tool requires Docker-Desktop installed and this might (will) interfere with Virtualbox and other Virtualization software because it requires enabling Hyper-V. VirtualBox and Hyper-V do not play nice together[^500].
+- **For Documents/Pictures:** Consider using <https://github.com/freedomofpress/dangerzone> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/freedomofpress/dangerzone)</sup> which was inspired by Qubes PDF Converted above and does the same but is well maintained and works on all OSes.
+This tool also works with Images, ODF files, and Office files (Warning: On Windows, this tool requires Docker-Desktop installed and this might (will) interfere with Virtualbox and other Virtualization software because it requires enabling Hyper-V. VirtualBox and Hyper-V do not play nice together[^499].
 Consider installing this within a Linux VM for convenience instead of a Windows OS).

 - **For Videos:** Be extremely careful, use an up-to-date player in a sandboxed environment.
 Remember <https://www.vice.com/en/article/v7gd9b/facebook-helped-fbi-hack-child-predator-buster-hernandez> <sup>[[Archive.org]](https://web.archive.org/web/https://www.vice.com/en/article/v7gd9b/facebook-helped-fbi-hack-child-predator-buster-hernandez)</sup>